 The Graduate Research Consultant (GRC) Program was developed to increase research opportunities for undergraduates in courses.
-OUR encourages and supports instructors who want to transform course projects or assignments into research projects.
-By research projects, we mean opportunities in which students use the methods of the discipline to pose questions, apply those methods in investigation, and communicate formally their findings to others.
-Since an important aspect of performing authentic research is disseminating the results, we ask that your course includes a mechanism for students to communicate their findings publicly; for example, via a class presentation, a poster session, a website, etc. So that faculty can develop, guide, and evaluate the research component, we compensate advanced graduate students (Graduate Research Consultants) to work with the instructor and the students during the concentrated period of the course when the students are planning, carrying out and communicating their research.
+OUR encourages and supports instructors who want to transform course projects or assignments into research projects, thus creating research-exposure courses.
+Research-exposure courses require the completion of at least one course assignment which is a fully-realized research project.
+In such a project, students will pose a research question appropriate to the academic discipline and the level of the course, use methods acceptable in the discipline to answer those questions, and formally communicate their findings to others.
+The communication of findings might be via a class presentation, a poster session, a website, or other relevant communication activity.
+So that faculty can develop, guide, and evaluate the research component, we compensate advanced graduate students (Graduate Research Consultants) to work with the instructor and the students during the concentrated period of the course when the students are planning, carrying out and communicating their research.

 You can participate in the GRC program as the Graduate Research Consultant (GRC) for a specific undergraduate course.
 Since the individual faculty members find and select the GRC for their courses, you can encourage a faculty member in your department to submit a GRC course proposal for a new or existing course and offer to be the GRC for the course if the proposal is funded.
 In addition, you may register your interest with OUR and the GRC Program by submitting the online GRC Interest Form.
 This will place your name in the GRC Interest Database, where faculty may search for possible GRCs.

-If you are the instructor of record for an undergraduate course and have been a GRC in a previous semester, you are eligible to apply for a GRC to assist you if you are planning a research experience as part of your course.
+If you are the instructor of record for an undergraduate course and have been a GRC in a previous semester, you are eligible to apply for a GRC to assist you if you are planning to teach a research-exposure course.
 Since the start of the program in 2003, a significant number of graduate students have participated as GRCs in the program.
-See GRC Program Statistics Summer 2014.
+See GRC statistics.
 An increasing number of those graduate students have begun to request GRCs for their courses to support research components they have developed for those courses.

 A Graduate Research Consultant can provide faculty and classes invaluable support by guiding students through their research projects from beginning to end.
 They can help students learn particular research methodologies and be available for consultation throughout the semester.
-GRCs are expected to work 30 hours over the course of the semester and are paid $750 (beginning Fall 2008) through the Office for Undergraduate Research.
+Some faculty also choose to involve their GRC in the planning/designing of the research project.
+GRCs are expected to work 30 hours over the course of the semester and are paid $750 through the Office for Undergraduate Research.

 If you are selected to serve as a GRC, the faculty member will communicate your name to OUR staff.
-During the first month of the semester, you will receive a communication asking you to provide the information we need to process your stipend, which is paid in one lump sum payment in November or March.
+Funding for the GRC program comes from many sources.
+Depending on the source of funding for your particular position, you will either be paid in three installments of $250 in October, November, and December/March, April, May or in two installments of $375 in November and December/April and May.
 Please be aware that some fellowships and other funding sources do not permit recipients to engage in additional paid work; it is your responsibility to determine if you are able to receive funding as a GRC.

 I wouldn’t have done the project without a GRC and in particular it worked very well to have his expertise in survey research because I’m not an expert on survey methods.
 So he was able to describe various scales and talk about different kinds of question in a way that I couldn’t have done.
 So I appreciated that.— Faculty member